xuanqing94/FLOATER/README.md

 # Binarize En-Fr similarly.
 ```

-Then, you can choose to train FLOATER from scratch but it will take a pretty long time until convergence.
+You can choose to train FLOATER from scratch but it will take a pretty long time until convergence.
 So, I recommend to follow the pretraining and finetuning approach discussed in the paper:
 ```
 # Pretraining
 fairseq-train \